smithrockmaker/3DPrinterBasics/_sources/DPLproject.md

 ### Who is the Audience?

 This guide is primarily intended to serve the patrons of the Deschutes Public Library (DPL) system though many of the processes and tools will be relevant to any user of 3D printers.
 Having said that, we hope that this guide is usedful to the general public as well.
-There is an overwhelming amount of information about 3D printing on the interwebs and this guide seeks to focus on skills needed to get started successfully in the DPL Makerspace(s).
+There is an overwhelming amount of information about 3D printing on the interwebs and this guide seeks to focus on basic skills needed to get started successfully in the DPL Makerspaces.
 Once you have started you will find that the learning never stops.

 ### Structure:

 This guide is being created in [jupyter{book}](https://jupyterbook.org/en/stable/intro.html).
 This creates a book like object which can be displayed as a web page or exported as a pdf document and is relatively easy to update and keep track of.
-A link to the current pdf of the guide can be found [here]() - not available yet:)
+A link to the current pdf of the guide can be found on the DPL Makerspace page with a range of 3D printing resources.

 ### Creative Commons: